From Spin-Off to Independent Success

 Keep in mind that a logo can’t be developed without a name.
 A logo also requires legal securance, although it’s typically not as extensive.
 Again, this points to the importance of starting your brand name early.

-The company name merits a rigorous, fact-based assessment that carefully considers the business vision for the merger and what best encapsulates the combined company’s strategy.
+The company name merits a rigorous, fact-based assessment that carefully considers legacy equities, the future business vision and what best encapsulates the company’s singular and directive purpose.

 Address brand architecture now, not later